HMS Quilliam: Royal Netherlands Navy

 Quilliam was one of six Q-class destroyers to survive World War II.
 While five were transferred to the Royal Australian Navy, Quilliam was instead transferred to the Royal Netherlands Navy on 21 November 1945.
 The ship was renamed HNLMS Banckert, and received the pennant number D801.
 The ship was refitted to Dutch standards and had a new bow fitted before she entered service in the Netherlands East Indies.

+On 11 December 1946 Banckert encountered HNLMS Karel Doorman at Tandjong Priok, during this encounter the commander of Banckert visited the Dutch escort carrier.